ionelaSabinaMacovei/farm-animal-quiz/README.md

 # **_Farm Animal Quiz_**

-Farm Animal Quiz is an interactive quiz website design for small childrens/juniors, where can test their knoledge regarding farm animals.
-It is designed to entertain childrens and their parents.
+Farm Animal Quiz is an interactive quiz website design for small children’s/juniors, where can test their knowledge regarding farm animals.
+It is designed to entertain children’s and their parents.
 Also the parents and teachers  can use the little quiz to help the little ones to learn the common farm animals.
 The little quiz contain images and sounds which helps children to learn easily all the animal in an interactive way.

 [View the live project here.](https://ionelasabinamacovei.github.io/farm-animal-quiz/)